Get a free, no obligation personal loan quote with rates as low as 9.90%

-Since your credit report is a summary of how you’ve handled your credit products, it’s important to check it regularly to make sure it doesn’t have any mistakes or signs of identity fraud.
-If that’s your goal, there are a few ways you can do it that start by filing a request with one or both of Canada’s credit bureaus; Equifax and TransUnion.
+Your credit report is a summary of how you’ve handled your credit products in the past, so it’s important to check it regularly to make sure it doesn’t have any mistakes or signs of identity fraud.
+If that’s your goal, there are a few ways you can so, which all start by filing a request with one or both of Canada’s credit bureaus: Equifax and TransUnion.

-However, while trying to access their credit report, many Canadian credit users have recently been experiencing problems with Equifax being unable to verify their identities.
-If this has happened to you, this article can help.
+However, while trying to access their credit report, some Canadian credit users have recently been experiencing problems with Equifax due to issues with identity verification.
+If this has happened to you, keep reading to find out how to deal with this.

 Who Is Equifax?

 A credit bureau stores various information about Canadian credit users, most notably their credit reports, which contain histories of all their credit-related activities.
-There are two primary credit reporting agencies in Canada, Equifax and TransUnion.
+As mentioned, there are two primary credit reporting agencies in Canada: Equifax and TransUnion.
 Each bureau holds a different copy of your credit report and credit score on file.

 Originally an American company, Equifax has been around since the early 1900s and now services clients in over 20 countries, including Canada.
-They also work with many of our country’s big banks, like BMO, CIBC, Tangerine, and TD Canada Trust.
+They also work with some of our country’s big banks, like TD Canada Trust.

-Today, they store information for more than 800 million consumers and 88 million businesses, making them one of the largest credit bureaus in the world, next to TransUnion and Experian (which doesn’t offer services in Canada).
+Today, they store information for more than 800 million consumers and 88 million businesses, making them one of the largest credit bureaus in the world, next to TransUnion.

 Who Can Look At Your Credit Report?